geluk/matrix-webhook-gateway/README.md

 is by copying the sample plugin, adapting it to your needs, and installing it in the right directory.

-For more complicated plugins, I recommend cloning the repository and developing your plugin in the `./plugins/develop` directory.
+If you're writing a more complicated plugin and would like to have access to code analysis, you can clone the repository and write your plugin in the `./plugins/develop` directory.

 ## Plugin loading process